Video Analysis

 Video

-An accurate description of four of the drone's flight modes that I witnessed in person
+An accurate description of the drone's flight modes that I witnessed in person

 3 Modes On Camera